 Missing page numbers for quotations

+When you quote directly, most styles expect page numbers.
 Make it a habit: whenever you copy a passage into your notes, record the exact page at the same time.

 Incomplete or mismatched entries